 The "EL" placed by three containers indicates my Elegant Lady Tulip, which can be seen in close-up views directly below.

 Another tulip type that was ready to get out of her winter wear is the Monte Orange Tulip variety (indicated by the text, "MO," a variety which I discussed in this past Friday's entry here on Blogger (where I included images of the Monte Orange Tulip variety).

 Yet flower type who was eager to shed her winterizing "apparel," is the one known as the Hot Springs Water Lily.
 She is referenced with the letters, "HSWL."
 Some close-up images are featured in the next set of pictures.

-Btw, the other tulip varieties (Pinocchio Tulips, Je t'aime Tulips, and a Blumex tulip variety) are still waiting to bloom.
+Btw, the other tulip varieties (Pinocchio Tulips, Je t'aime Tulips, and a Blumex Tulip 2017-2018 variety) are still waiting to bloom.
 They were also planted this past November (when the Elegant Lady, Monte Orange and Hot Springs Water Lily bulbs were planted).

 Please stay tuned for their progress.
 Meanwhile, if you appreciate flowers, you will probably enjoy volume one of Cam's book series, Words In Our Beak, which is pictured below (in volume two she talks about winterizing).

 Please click here to go to my blog post that provides details as to where you can get these books.